-The third quatrain tells the listener, the Fair Youth, that he needs to look at the “good turns,” or favours, that their eyes have done one another.
+The third quatrain tells the listener, the Fair Youth, that he needs to look at the “good turns,” or favors, that their eyes have done one another.
 The speaker’s eyes have drawn the youth’s shape and the youth’s eyes are “windows to [the speaker’s] breast”.
 He can look into the youth’s eyes, see his reflected eyes, and in his eye reflections look into his own heart.

 The sun also likes to look there, deep into the youth’s eyes.
 It “Delights,” an example of personification, to “gaze therein on thee”.

-In the last two lines of the poem the speaker concludes by saying that his eyes are skillful, but they lack the ability to see into the youth’s heart.
+In the last two lines of the poem, the speaker concludes by saying that his eyes are skillful, but they lack the ability to see into the youth’s heart.
 This means they can only draw “what they see” and that does not include “the heart”.